digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

     Mem:          32149         785         521           0       30842       31060
     Swap:          1906          251        1655

 Similarly to CPU and RAM, swap being a sign of poor performance will depend on your workload.
-Generally however, swap is a sign that your workload has (or had) saturated your available RAM - rebooting may help to resolve any immediate situations causing the system to swap, and increasing the RAM available to your instance may help prevent future occurrences.
+Generally, however, swap is a sign that your workload has (or had) saturated your available RAM - rebooting may help to resolve any immediate situations causing the system to swap, and increasing the RAM available to your instance may help prevent future occurrences.

 ### Errors
 Similarly to CPU errors, RAM errors are difficult to detect and confirm within a virtual instance.
 RAM errors are one of two types: Correctable and Uncorrectable.
 The type of error that quickly gets attention is Uncorrectable - these types of errors cause software or entire system crashes.
 For virtual guests, Uncorrectable errors might manifest as kernel panics or mysterious reboots with no other cause.
 If you have a virtual instance that continually is kernel panicking, it is worthwhile to reach out to your host, who can check if there are RAM errors happening.